Do I have SIM card issues?

 - A last resort is to take the SIM card out and put the phone back to Factory settings.
 This will delete some of your data, so please make a backup in advance.
 If the phone works fine before you place the SIM card back, but the issues show again after inserting the SIM card, you'll need to contact your provider!

 - When you have a SIM card older than a year and/or you experience one of these issues, we recommend obtaining a new SIM card with your network provider, this can be within your current contract and often for free.

-- If you encounter one of these issues and you use a SIM card adapter, please request a new SIM card with your provider of the proper size (FP1: Mini SIM card, FP2: Nano SIM card).
+- If you encounter one of these issues and you use a SIM card adapter, please request a new SIM card with your provider of the proper size (FP1: Mini SIM card, FP2: Micro SIM card).
 Do not put an empty adapter back in the SIM port, because that can get stuck and is really hard to repair.
 Pins might break off and then you will need a new core module.

 SIM contacts not showing

 In the event of your SIM contacts not showing, try the troubleshoots below.

 When your phone numbers are saved on your SIM card, the phone has to load them from the SIM card.
 There is a very, very small micro processor inside your SIM card that can sometimes get stuck while loading contacts.
 Usually the only way to get it to show your contacts again is to turn your SIM card off and on again or restart your phone.
 If this happens often, it can be a sign of a SIM card that is becoming corrupt.